sarvarjafarov/assesment/README.md

 python manage.py runserver
 ```

+### Deploying

+The Heroku release phase now automatically runs `python manage.py migrate --no-input` so new tables are applied before the web dyno boots.
+If you deploy to another platform, be sure to run migrations (at least `python manage.py migrate behavioral_assessments`) before running the new import commands.

 ## Running Tests

 By default tests run against SQLite so they can execute anywhere (CI, Heroku review apps) without needing database privileges.
 No extra setup is required locally: